fommil/fpmortals/manuscript/main-text.md

 If we only need to transform the output from an effect or contents of a data structure, that's just `map`, introduced by `Functor`.
 In Chapter 3, we ran effects in parallel by creating a product and mapping over them.
-In Functional Programming, parallel computations are considered **less** powerful than sequential ones.
+In Functional Programming, parallelisable computations are considered **less** powerful than sequential ones.

 In between `Monad` and `Functor` is `Applicative`, defining `pure` that lets us elevate a value into an effect, or create a data